 Passenger screening has traditionally been undertaken with walk-through metal detectors.
 In 2019, Avsec started introducing advance imaging technology (AIT) body scanners.
 Body scanners emit low-intensity electromagnetic waves that do not penetrate human skin but are able to detect prohibited items worn or carried on a person, whether made of metal or not.

-For cabin baggage screening, Avsec will be rolling out Computed Thermography, or CT scanners, to replace older x-ray technology.
+For cabin baggage screening, Avsec will be rolling out Computed Tomography, or CT scanners, to replace older x-ray technology.
 This enables three-dimensional imaging to help improve the detection of prohibited items and explosives.
 Internal baggage content can be examined on screen from a range of angles, and to higher resolution than previously.
+In addition, the new technology also comes with improved automated detection capabilities, which are based on AI technology, to further enhance and improve threat item detection.

 Hold stow baggage screening currently includes a combination of x-ray screening and supporting explosive trace detection scanning.

 As with Avsec’s cabin baggage technology upgrades, the x-ray scanners for hold stow baggage are being upgraded to computed tomography (CT) scanners.

 Automated smart lanes are being progressively rolled out across New Zealand’s tier 1 airport’s domestic and international security checkpoints.

 Smart lanes have a number of efficient features including automated tray return systems and the ability for several passengers to unload their items at once, helping speed up the queues.
 Smart lanes will help improve security, help speed up passenger screening processes, and improve passenger experience.

 We undertake screening of airport workers with access to, and within security enhanced and restricted areas at designated airports, as well as managing the National Airport Identity Card system for airport workers.

 We also screen air cargo and outbound international air post to help ensure the safety and security of passenger’s onboard planes this travels on.